 Before the cold weather sets in, and periodically (weekly or bi-weekly at a minimum) after that, ensure the vent and overflow pipe are clear of debris, and their screens are not frosted over.
 If the vent screen is frosting over, and you don’t have a pressure-vacuum/frost-proof vent, the roof can be sucked in during rapid draw-down of the water level.
 Even with the pressure vacuum relief style vent, periodic checks will help to ensure that it is working properly, and enable a timely reset if it does not automatically reset itself.

 Another check to perform, at least before the weather begins freezing consistently, is to check the insulation on the inlet pipe to ensure there are no gaps, and that it has not been saturated by leakage or condensation.
 Leaks, if found, should be fixed immediately.
 Gaps in and saturation of the insulation rob it of most of its R-value and may require partial or complete replacement as soon as possible.

-For those systems containing other systems, such as heat tape, recirculating pipes and pumps, bubblers, aeration systems, mixers, and other water agitators, additional checks are in order.
+For those systems containing other systems, such as heat tape, recirculating pipes and pumps, bubblers, aeration systems, mixers, temperature probes, and other water agitators, additional checks are in order.
 First, verify the connectivity of the electrical system and that it is operating in the proper range(s).
 Second, verify that the system is working properly through visual checks.
 Third, verify any input switches, such as those using temperature or pressure, are also functioning properly.
 If caught early enough, it is possible to repair deficiencies in most of these before major freezing occurs.
 Oh yeah, don’t forget to turn the system on!